thiagojedi/thiagojedi.github.io/_drafts/mongosql_easy_migration.md

 And collections act pretty much like tables.
 The only real difference is that you do not need to specify the schema of the data.
 If the index can't find the key it treats it as `null` or forbides you to insert the document, depends on how you created the index.
+[Pretty much like in SQL Server.][sta01]

 _Nice!
 And the studio thing there in the end?_

-So...
+Oh!
+I almost forgot it!
 If you need to [denormalizate][wik04] your data, for performance (or even sanity) reasons, you may embed another document inside your own, and even query it.

 ## Speaking of queries